Krystian19/cactus-app/README.md

 ## Todo list
 + - [ ] Work in the subtitles superposition in the video player
-  + - [ ] Find a way of converting .ass files to .vtt
-    + - [ ] Findout wether to do that conversion by hand or make it automated
 + - [ ] Study how generate captions based on a raw video file
 + - [ ] Implement HLS streaming for the video player view
 + - [ ] Define a proper pipeline that edits videos programmatically
+  + - [ ] Develop cli to interact with video editing pipeline
 + - [ ] Setup TSlint for the client project
   + - [ ] Find a ts style guide to follow follow for the client project
 + - [x] Setup Genre filtering in the client's search view